TrienVo397/BE--GenAI-Power-Software-Testing-Assist-Platform/.github/instructions/Current dev guideline.instructions.md

 ---
 Coding standards, domain knowledge, and preferences that AI should follow.

+## Run Python
+- Run Python code in a virtual environment (venv) in the root folder to avoid conflicts with system packages.
+- I will doing the terminal command manually, so no need to automate this.

 ## Project Structure and AI Indexing Guidelines

 This is a FastAPI-based backend service for a GenAI-powered software testing assistance platform.
 The project follows a clean architecture pattern with clear separation of concerns.